Cardiac Rehabilitation

 • Structured Exercise Training: Supervised aerobic and resistance training, age-appropriate

-• Education: Heart-safe practices, heart-healthy nutrition, transitioning to sports/school activities
+• Education: Heart-safe practices, transitioning to sports/school activities

 • Psychosocial Support: Emotional preparation and coping strategies for children and families